RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Role-Stuff/Removing a Role From a Guild Member.md

 Removing a Role from a Guild Member {#removingarolefromaguildmember}
 ============
-- Execute the, `DiscordCoreAPI::Roles::removeGuildMemberRoleAsync()` function, while passing in a value of type `DiscordCoreAPI::RemoveGuildMemberRoleData`, with a return value of type `void`.
+- Execute the, `Roles::removeGuildMemberRoleAsync()` function, while passing in a value of type `RemoveGuildMemberRoleData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp